Skip to content

 How Does Intermittent Fasting Improve Cognition?

-“In anything, there has to be that moment of fasting, really, in order to enjoy the feast.”
+“In anything, there has to be that moment of fasting, really, to enjoy the feast.”

 ― Stephen Hough